-7.10 Controlling the printout
+7.11 Controlling the printout

 SpecE8 lets you control the amount of detail presented in the calculation results written to "SpecE8\output.txt".
 The dataset is known commonly as the "printout", although it need never be printed.
-The printout can contain information about (1) the concentration and activity of dissolved species, (2) the saturation indices of various minerals, (3) gas fugacity and partial pressure, (4) surface complexes, and (5) the system's bulk composition in terms of elements of either the current or original basis.
-The printout can also contain a list of the chemical reactions considered in the calculation, and their initial log Ks, as well as initial values of virial coefficients.
+The printout can contain information about (1) the concentration and activity of dissolved species, (2) the saturation indices of various minerals, (3) gas fugacity and partial pressure, (4) surface complexes, and (5) the system's bulk composition in terms of elements or either the current or original basis.
+The printout can also contain a list of the chemical reactions considered in the calculation and their log Ks, as well as values of virial coefficients.

 You can specify that any of these lists be excluded from the printout, or included in a short or long format.
-To vary the printout, the user can set each aspect in Table 7.4 to "none", "short", or "long" on the Config $\rightarrow$ Output... dialog, or in a command.
+To vary the printout, the user can set each aspect in Table 7.4 to "none", "long", or "short" on the Config $\rightarrow$ Output... dialog, or in a command.
 For example: